5l1v3r1/fzsl/README.rst

 full documentation for all scanner types and should be referenced.
 It currently handles standard directories, git checkouts and scanning for only directories.
 It also has a number of examples for how to define additional scanners.
 Scanners with a priority less than 0 can only be used by passing the scanner name to fzsl with the **--rule** argument.

 Simple Scanners
 ---------------
 Simple scanners use shell commands and or functions to check if they are suitable and to scan for files.
 They are very easy to configure and should support the vast majority of use cases.
-Simple scanners are defined by setting a two shell command that should be executed.
+Simple scanners are defined by setting two shell commands that should be executed.
 The first detects if the scanner is suitable for the current working directory and the second performs the scanning.
 Simple scanners should also set a priority for ranking if more than one scanner is valid.
 If the priority is not specified, it defaults to 0.
 Finally, a cache